ChristopheSeg/lab-directory/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

  Easily display a list of lab_directory_staff/faculty/team members.
 Supports lab_directory_staff categories as well.
-Good for churches, companies, schools, teams, etc.
 This plugin is build from a fork a lab-directory from adamtootle == Description ==